Miscellaneous Manuscripts Collections are small collections, less than 2½ inches

 U.S. Department of Agriculture.
 Reports, 1912, 1914-1915

 Detailed monthly reports of the Weather Bureau’s Cooperative Observers' Meteorological Record (Abbeville, Louisiana) compiled by C.J.
 Edwards for January-December 1912 and August 1914 - December 1915.
 C.J.
-Edwards was editor of Abbeville Meridional.
+Edwards was the editor of Abbeville Meridional.

 Giscard d’Estaing, Valery (1926- ).
 Press Packet, 1976